 After logging in, click "Workers & Pages" on the left.

-In the new page that opens, click "AI" on the right, find "Translation App," hover your mouse over it, and click.
+In the new page that opens, click "AI" on the right, find "Translation App", hover over it, and click.

 In the next interface, set a name.
 This name will be part of the domain name assigned to you.
-Only numbers, English letters, underscores, and hyphens are allowed.
-As shown in the figure below, then save - done.
+Only numbers, English letters, underscores, and hyphens are allowed, as shown in the figure below.
+Then save and complete.

-Next, you will be told that the deployment is successful, but you still need to paste the code to replace the default one.
+Next, you will be told that the deployment is successful, but you also need to paste the code to replace the default one.

 // This is the access key